t04glovern/aws-robomaker-cfn/.blog/README.md

 ![RoboMaker Deployment status](img/robomaker-deployment-status-01.png)

-Once the deployment is successful you should start to see CloudWatch logs coming through (in us-west-2 by default)
+Once the deployment is successful you should start to see CloudWatch logs coming through (in **us-west-2** by default).

+**NOTE**: *It's very likely you will see mostly errors since you aren't deploying to a TurtleBot3 (the default the CloudWatch demo repo was originally created for)*

 ![RoboMaker Deployment CloudWatch logs](img/robomaker-cloudwatch-logs-01.png)